Lanai with Kids: Hawaii's Quietest Island for Families

 Lanai is the smallest publicly accessible Hawaiian island and the calmest place we have ever taken our children.
 Here is what to know before you go.

-If your family loves the idea of Hawaii but the thought of dodging stroller wheels through Waikiki at golden hour makes you tired, Lanai might be the trip you have been looking for.
-We took our crew here after years of bouncing between Maui and Oahu, and the difference was immediate.
+If your family loves the idea of Hawaii but the thought of dodging stroller wheels through Waikiki at golden hour makes you tired, Lanai might be the trip you've been looking for.
+We took my kids here after years of bouncing between Maui and Oahu, and the difference was immediate.
 No traffic lights.
 No traffic.
 A grocery store, a coffee shop, a town square with a small playground, and an ocean so quiet at sunrise you can hear spinner dolphins exhale before you see them.

 Getting to Lanai with Kids

 You cannot fly direct from the mainland.
-You connect through Honolulu on a small Mokulele turboprop (about 30 minutes), or you take the Expeditions ferry from Lahaina Harbor on Maui, which takes 45 minutes and is a perfectly good plan-B if Maui is already on your itinerary.
+You connect through Honolulu on a small Mokulele turboprop (about 30 minutes), or you take the Expeditions ferry from Lahaina Harbor on Maui.
+The ferry is roughly 45 minutes and a perfectly good plan-B if Maui is already on your itinerary, though check current schedules and reroute info post-Lahaina fires.
 The ferry is cheaper and lets older kids spot whales in winter months.
 Both options have luggage limits, so this is the trip to leave the giant suitcase at home and use a smart set of packing cubes instead.

-Once you land, you will need a ride.
-Lanai has 400 miles of road but only about 30 are paved, and there are no chain rideshares running around.
+Once you land, you'll need a ride.
+Lanai has 400 miles of road but only about 30 are paved, and there are no rideshares running around.
 The Four Seasons runs a shuttle for guests.
-If you are staying off-resort or want to actually explore, rent a Jeep from Lanai Cheap Jeeps or Dollar.
+If you're staying off-resort or want to actually explore, rent a Jeep from Lanai Cheap Jeeps or Dollar.
 Reserve early.
 There are maybe 50 rental Jeeps on the entire island.

 Where to Stay with the Family

 Sensei Lanai is adults-only and not relevant here.
 The third option is the Hotel Lanai, a 10-room plantation-era inn in Lanai City.
-Rooms are small but the price is a fraction of Manele, the on-site Lanai City Bar and Grille is excellent, and you are walking distance to everything in town.
-Families with older kids who do not need a kids' club do great here.
-There are also a few vacation rentals scattered through Lanai City.
+Rooms are small but the price is a fraction of Manele, the on-site Lanai City Bar and Grille is excellent, and you're walking distance to everything in town.
+Families with older kids who don't need a kids' club do great here.
+There are also a few legal vacation rentals scattered through Lanai City - and stick to those, because illegal short-term rentals get cancelled out from under you on every island now.

 The Best Beach for Little Kids: Hulopoe Bay

 Hulopoe is a Marine Life Conservation District, which means no fishing, no jet skis, and an underwater scene that has not been loved to death.
-The bay curves into a horseshoe of soft sand backed by ironwood trees, and on the left side you will find protected tide pools at low tide that are essentially nature's swim lessons.
+The bay curves into a horseshoe of soft sand backed by ironwood trees, and on the left side you'll find protected tide pools at low tide that are essentially nature's swim lessons.
 We spent two mornings here just letting the kids practice breathing through a snorkel in eight inches of water before venturing into the actual bay.
-Pack a kids' snorkel set ahead of time so you are not paying resort markup for borrowed gear.
+Pack a kids' snorkel set ahead of time so you're not paying resort markup for borrowed gear.

-The bay itself has yellow tang, parrotfish, the occasional honu (sea turtle), and from December through April, mother humpbacks parking their calves just outside the swim line.
-Spinner dolphins use Hulopoe as a resting bay, which means if you arrive before 9 a.m. you have a real chance of watching pods rest and play.
+The bay itself has yellow tang, parrotfish, the occasional honu, and from December through April, mother humpbacks parking their calves just outside the swim line.
+Spinner dolphins use Hulopoe as a resting bay, which means if you arrive before 9am you have a real chance of watching pods rest and play.
 Stay back.
 They are sleeping.

-Bring reef-safe mineral sunscreen (Hawaii's Act 104 made oxybenzone and octinoxate illegal here for a reason) and water shoes for the lava-rock edges of the tide pools.
-Little feet are tougher than ours, but Lanai's volcanic shoreline still wins every time.
+Bring reef-safe mineral sunscreen (Hawaii's Act 104 made oxybenzone and octinoxate illegal here for a reason, and they will check) and water shoes for the lava-rock edges of the tide pools.
+And watch your slippers - ironwood seeds are the worst, get one in the wrong spot and your kid is sitting on the towel for an hour.

 The Quirky Stuff Kids Love